bomonike/bomonike.github.io/algorithmic-complexity.md

 ## Why this?

-At first I thought "Big-O" was an academic term for theoretical computer scientists to show their superiority.
+At first I thought "Big-O" was an academic term for theoretical computer scientists (such as Donald Knuth in the 1970s) to show their superiority.

 <em>"If you want a job as a programmer"...</em>